Creating attractive living spaces

 Promotion of Business Development in Local Areas

-In the midst of a housing environment that is undergoing dramatic changes due to a variety of factors, we aim to become a “corporation group for housing to create great living” by leveraging our advanced design, construction, and engineering capabilities and by providing total production capabilities.
+Amid a dramatically changing housing environment, the company aims to be a corporate group for housing to create great living through its total production capabilities that leverage its advanced design, construction, and engineering capabilities.
 In the real estate related businesses such as the condominium sales business and the rental properties development business, we are expanding our business areas throughout Japan, including Hokkaido, Tohoku, Hokuriku, Tokai, Kansai, Chugoku, Shikoku, Kyushu, and Okinawa, and are aggressively expanding into wider areas.

 We will continue to provide safe, secure, and comfortable housing throughout Japan and contribute to regional revitalization through redevelopment and rebuilding projects.